frictionlessdata/livemark/pages/getting-started/configuration.md

 ## Project

 To configure the whole project, you can use `livemark.yaml` file in the project root directory.
-This file need to be written in YAML syntax:
+This file needs to be written in YAML syntax:

 > livemark.yaml